satran/satran.github.io/resume/index.md

 Building a payment gateway using micro-service architecture using Go and Kafka

+- Currently building a Recommender system using Machine Learning
 - Help improve conversion of our product using Statistical methods
-- Migrating CoreOS and Fleet instances to Kubernetes
+- Cluster management using Docker, CoreOS and fleet
 - Architect micro services based on event sourcing
 - Worked on accounting/booking system
 - Developed a HTTP Proxy through Kafka